 Code On Time creates applications with the hypermedia-enabled RESTful API Engine.
 The hypermedia controls elevate the engine to the Level 3 of Richardson Maturity Model.

-The new engine significantly increases the value of your applications.
+The embedded RESTful API Engine significantly increases the value of your applications.
 It also offers new opportunities to leverage your Code On Time expertise in modern application development.
 The best part is that you accomplish both with just a few keystrokes!
-Start your journey into the RESTful World with a collection of curated tutorials.
+Start your journey into the RESTful Hypermedia World with a collection of curated tutorials.

 Architecture of Code On Time Applications